 When to Contact a Medical Professional

-Call your health care provider if you are worried about this problem or are having troubles conceiving a child.
+Contact your provider if you are worried about this problem or are having trouble conceiving a child.

 To avoid this condition:

-- If you hae diabetes, maintain good control of your blood sugar.
+- If you have diabetes, maintain good control of your blood sugar.

 - Avoid drugs that can cause this problem.